TL;DR

 -

-Pronunciation and spelling : French pronunciation and spelling can be particularly challenging for English speakers due to the many silent letters and complex sound-spelling correspondences.
+Pronunciation and spelling : French pronunciation and spelling can be particularly challenging for a native English speaker (though english pronunciation isn't as hard for native French speakers) due to the many silent letters and complex sound-spelling correspondences.

 A study by Henriette Hendriks ( 1999 ) found that Dutch learners of French struggled more with pronunciation than with grammar or vocabulary.